kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Library changes (for reading only)

-- Made the simple code changes required for the EJB lookups which were recommended by IBM Cloud Transformation Advisor.
-The three Java classes that should be modified to look up Enterprise JavaBeans differently are shown in the detailed analysis view of IBM Cloud Transformation Advisor:
+- Simple code changes for the EJB lookups which were suggested by IBM Cloud Transformation Advisor.
+The three Java classes that should be modified to look up Enterprise JavaBeans differently are shown in the detailed analysis view of Transformation Advisor:

   ![Analysis](extras/images/analysis.jpg)